-The Q-data were analysed with centroid factor analysis to identify the significant factors.Factors with eigenvalues greater than 1.00 were considered significant, and only extracted if at least two Q-sorts ('factor exemplars') significantly associated with them.
+The Q-data were analysed with centroid factor analysis to identify the significant factors.
+Factors with eigenvalues greater than 1.00 were considered significant, and only extracted if at least two Q-sorts ('factor exemplars') significantly associated with them.
 Following factor extraction, the data were rotated using varimax rotation to maximise explained variance.
-Given that a factor array estimate is a composite Q-sort for a factor, i.e. an idealized weighted average of contributing Q-sorts, we flag all sorts which are significantly associated with a factor (but not confounded with another factor) to create the estimate for that factor array.
+Given that a factor array estimate is a composite Q-sort for a factor, i.e. an idealised weighted average of contributing Q-sorts, we flag all sorts which are significantly associated with a factor (but not confounded with another factor) to create the estimate for that factor array.

 The factor analysis was carried out in two stages.
-In the first stage the data collected from the four categories of respondents (shown in Table 2) were analysed separately, resulting in four sets of factorial analysis results.
+In the first stage, the data collected from the four categories of respondents (shown in Table 2) were analysed separately, resulting in four sets of factorial analysis results.
 The output from these four analyses, expressed as idealised factor arrays, were then used as input data for a second-order meta-analysis.
-This technique enables the distinctive differences between the viewpoints of different respondent types to emerge, rather than be 'lost' within the aggregated data set (Parkhill et al, 2010).
-It also enables the researcher to assess the distribution of a viewpoint across respondent types (Simmons and Walker, 1999), or ascertain if the structure of the various factor arrays changes significantly between analyses (Niemeyer et al, 2005).
-The interpretation of results was carried out using the crib sheet interpretive strategy, as crib sheets facilitate an abductive system of consistently organising interpretation to help the researcher holistically understand each factor (please see Chapter 7 of Watts and Stenner (2012) for detailed guidance).
+This technique enables the distinctive differences between the viewpoints of different respondent types to emerge, rather than be 'lost' within the aggregated data set (Parkhill et al. 2010).
+It also enables the researcher to assess the distribution of a viewpoint across respondent types (Simmons and Walker 1999), or ascertain if the structure of the various factor arrays changes significantly between analyses (Niemeyer, Petts,